People v. Murray: October 5, 2011: Day 7

 Sally Hirschberg, a customer service and sales employee of Seacoast Medical, a pharmaceutical distributor in Omaha, Nebraska, was first called to the stand.
 Testimony included details of Murray's dealing with the firm: he opened an account December 2006; ordered various medical items during April 2009, including "safe site" IV set; and cancelled an order for condom catheters on June 26, 2009.
 On cross-examination, Hirschberg testified that the items Murray was ordering were not unusual for a medical practice specializing in cardiovascular treatment.

 Stephen Marx, a computer forensics examiner working for the DEA in Virginia during June 2009, testified next.
 He performed an analysis of Murray's iPhone and extracted screenshots, emails, and recordings from it.
 The emails pertained to medical handwritten notes for patients named Omar Arnold and Paul Farance, in which both names were aliases that Jackson utilized under Murray's care.
 One email asked Murray: "Is that him too?"

 Emails pertaining to Jackson's insurance while in London were also shown.
-The insurance company confirmed that Murray was Jackson's only doctor since 2006, and that they wanted very thorough medical reports and records and a review of Jackson during rehearsals before agreeing to cover him.
-It was heard that Jackson refused authorization to release his medical records.
+The insurance company confirmed that Murray was Jackson's only doctor since 2006, and that they wanted very thorough medical reports and records and a review of Jackson during rehearsals before agreeing to cover him, but that Jackson had refused authorization to release his medical records.

 During the testimony, a recording was played of a conversation between Murray and Jackson from May 10, 2009.
 The recording featured Jackson's talking about healing the world and helping children because he did not have a childhood, in slurred, almost incomprehensible speech.
 The recording ended with Murray's asking: "Are you OK?" and with Jackson's replying "I am asleep."